Abhishek88821/angular-1/adev/src/content/introduction/what-is-angular.md

 Maintained by a dedicated team at Google, Angular provides a broad suite of tools, APIs, and libraries to simplify and streamline your development workflow.
-Angular gives you a solid platform on which to build fast, reliable applications that scale with both the size of your team and the size of your codebase.
+Angular gives you a solid platform on which to build fast, reliable applications that scale with both the size of your team and the size of your codebase..

 **Want to see some code?** Jump over to our [Essentials](essentials) for a quick overview of what it's like to use Angular, or get started in the [Tutorial](tutorials/learn-angular) if you